Pipeline Summary

 tractor_regression_method="linear"

-## Tractor (one of the following arguments is Mandatory)
+## Tractor (one of the following arguments is Mandatory, unless "y" is used as phenocol bc that's default)

 # tractor_phenocol=""